asquigglytwist/StaticWebSites/README.md

-# MSN
+# StaticWebSites
-Code for M.S.Natyalaya website.
+Code for a few of the static web sites that I'd created.